What nervous system state am I in? (Never stop asking why)

 These ideas are the foundation for what has been named #polyvagaltheory, a theory developed and named by Dr. Stephen Porges and aptly described as #thescienceofsafety.
 Polyvagal theory allows us to learn and understand which nervous system state we are in in any given moment and teaches us tools to begin to actively and conciously change that state.
 And I'll give you a hint - it does not involve just telling ourselves to 'cheer up' or 'calm down'.
 Our bodies and our nervous systems do not respond to words.
 Since these symptoms are coming from the nervous system, we have to speak to them using the language of the nervous system, using body based or 'bottom up' methods of communication.
 We need to take full deep, belly breaths when we’re anxious, go for a run when we’re depressed and connect with emotionally safe and soothing loved one (pets count!) when we’re frozen or numb.

 Polyvagal Theory also acknowledeges the power of what's called co-regulation.
 Sometimes, it is too difficult or not possible for us to come out of those nervous system survival states on our own.
 This was certainly the case for me.
 When we are born the human nervous system is undeveloped.
-We depend on the connection and what's called 'attunement' from our caretakers in order for our nervous systems to learn how to regulate.
-If our environments are unsafe or chaotic or our parents are stressed and unable to connect with us in a regulated way, our systems will not develop in a way that allows us to easily self regulate, and we will be more dependent on things outside of ourselves to bring our systems into a regulated state.
+We depend on the connection and what's called attunement from our caretakers in order for our nervous systems to learn how to regulate.
+If our environments are unsafe or chaotic or our parents are stressed and unable to connect with us in an attuned way, our systems will not develop in a way that allows us to easily self regulate, and we will be more dependent on things outside of ourselves to bring our systems into a regulated state.
 In these cases, we can connect with another nervous system in a way that feels safe to us and essentially 'attune' to that system.
 This will support our own nervous system to regulate and find a sense of equilibrium, rest, calm and safety.
 This, I’ve learned, can be one of the huge benefits of having a safe and comfortable relationship with a good trauma informed therapist, form secure functioning friendships and/or romantic relationships, or even more simply, engaging in connective community activities like being a member of a yoga studio, church or a sports team.

 If there was one thing that all of the diagnoses that I received over the years have in common it's this - they all involve extreme nervous system dysregulation.
 Not being able to calm myself down, or pick myself up, or make myself move when I needed to.
-Having this information helped me understand how so many of the 'symptoms' that I had that lead to diagnosis were all aimed at somehow trying to regulate my poor, dysregulated, stressed nervous system.
+Having this information helped me understand how so many of the ‘maladaptive behaviours’ that lead to diagnosis were all aimed at somehow trying to regulate my poor, stressed nervous system.
 I would do things like drink alcohol when I was overwhelmed, activated or triggered (ie. the flight response), self harm when I was feeling detached, disconnected and lethargic (ie. the freeze response) and lash out when I was feeling angry, threatened or unsafe (ie. the fight response).
 What’s more, when my survival defences were triggered, the rational, logical ‘thinking’ part of my brain (prefrontal cortex) would turn off.
 My system didn’t need me to rationalize and plan.
 It needed me to survive - that’s all it cares about, and that is incredible.
-That is the opposite of disordered.
+That is the opposite of disordered or maladaptive.
 That is brilliant, protective, adaptive, intuitive, smart.

 Having this newfound physiological perspective on so much of what I was experiencing helped me to understand it in a much more compassionate way.
 I also understood how much of what I had experienced had initially been outside of my control.
 So many of our coping strategies can carry so much shame, blame and self loathing.
 We can't understand why we can't 'just stop' certain things, or why we would even engage in them at all.
 This self loathing only perpetuates the dysregulation and disconnection that we are trying to regulate in the first place, thus creating a viscious cycle that is very challenging to break free of.
 Add into the mix any interpersonal or relational trauma and you find yourself in quite a stuck spot.
 Not being able to easily self regulate and/or fearing connection (therefore finding co-regulation challenging as well) is a very easy set up for many coping strategies that are deeply shamed by society in general such as using substances, binge eating, self harm and other very traditionally stigmatized behaviours.

 This was the cycle that I unknowingly found myself in for two decades after the separation of my parents at seventeen.
-Having grown up in quite a dysfunctional and emotionally unsafe family environment and then having my family unit disintegrate in my late teens did not provide my nervous system with the ability to learn how to soothe and regulate on its own.
+Having grown up in an emotionally unsafe family environment with a large amount of unprocessed generational trauma and then having my family unit disintegrate in my late teens did not provide my nervous system with the ability to learn how to soothe and regulate on its own.
 Chronic and consistent stressful experiences inside and outside of the home created a state of ongoing toxic stress with no safe place for processing.
 As a result, my nervous system was in a constant state of dysregulation and my body was holding stress from events that had happened years and years and years ago.
 I was always doing my best, and sometimes my best was using coping tools that were not healthy for me in the long run.
 They were, however, all I had and all I knew at the time, and they were pretty freaking resourceful, considering.
 They kept me going.
 They kept me alive.
 They helped me to survive.
 My experiences of going to medical practitioners and being repeatedly told that I was disordered in many different ways exacerbated my symptoms.
 I was already carrying shame and was very shut down, I didn't need to know what else was wrong with me.

 I want to make it clear that I don't want to entirely negate the use and potential benefit of diagnosis and labels for some individuals in specific circumstances.
 I can completely appreciate that diagnosis can perhaps bring clarity and relief and understanding to individuals looking to understand their own experiences.
 It is my belief, however, that if these labels and dianosis are given without context or perhaps without understanding of some of the very reasonable and physiological reasons for many of the symptoms that come along with them, it can leave one trapped in a belief system that sees themselves as flawed, helpless, powerless and broken.
 Furthermore, labels have historically been used definitively, to describe ‘life long’ conditions that require pharmacological approaches indefinitely.
 But if there is anything that I have learned about the brain and nervous system, it is that it is adaptable, flexible, malleable - essentially it is plastic.
 Through something called #neuroplasticity, we have the ability to ‘reprogram’ our systems through repeated, ongoing experiences of safety and connection.
 This can feel strange at first and even threatening if it is unfamiliar to our systems.
 But, gradually, with practice and effort, is IS possible for our systems to adapt to this new normal.
 Just as it adapted to the threatening experiences that we were previously exposed to.
 There is hope.
 All is not lost.